ZerBea/hcxdumptool/README.md

 * Operatingsystem: Arch Linux (strict), Kernel >= 5.4 (strict).
 It may work on other Linux systems (notebooks, desktops) and distributions, too (no support for other distributions, no support for other operating systems).

-* Chipset must be able to run in monitor mode and driver must support monitor mode.
+* Chipset must be able to run in monitor mode and driver must support monitor mode as well as full packet injection.
 Recommended: MEDIATEK (MT7601) or RALINK (RT2870, RT3070, RT5370) chipset

 * libopenssl and openssl-dev installed